grodansparadis/vscp-works-qt/README.md

 vcpkg install paho-mqtt:x64-windows
 ```

-The Qt installation may take some considerable time
+The Qt installation may take some time

 ```bash
 vcpkg list